peterldowns/pgtestdb/README.md

       - "5433:5432"
 ```

-If you do not have a server running, or testdb cannot connect to your server,
+If you do not have a server running, or pgtestdb cannot connect to your server,
 you will see a failure message like this one:

 ```